gbeltrao/squidex-docs/03-next/01-roadmap.md

 2. Better administration tools for user managment and custom accounts without Google Login.
 3. Integration points, for example Webhooks or pushing events to RabbitMq.

-It is very likely that our plans will change when we get the first user feedback.
-We will publish new versions as often as possible and upgrade the version number when we think the new features are stable.
-We will use [semantic versioning](http://semver.org/).
+It is very likely that our plans will change depending on the user feedback.
+We use [semantic versioning](http://semver.org/) to indicate if a feature is a breaking change or not.

 ## Version 1.X